 Tech Scouts from the Department of Defense, Service Labs, Academia, and various government agencies will listen to pitches, examine poster board displays, discuss government needs, and chat with innovators during lunches and evening networking events.

 Through these connections, innovators will gain feedback and direction, and their innovation might be selected for socialization among government agencies and for fast-track contracting.

 To learn more about Encountering Innovation, visit https://www.encounteringinnovation.com/.

-To apply to pitch at Encountering Innovation, click here.
-(Note: You must be signed up as a Kansas SBDC client to apply.)
+To apply to pitch at Encountering Innovation 2020, click here.

 Kansas SBDC Tech Innovation Center Director